UF-CompLing/ChomplingDev/README.md

 ## Installationa and Setup

-This process will likely take a few minutes and requires a good internet connection.
+This process will take a few minutes and requires a good internet connection.

 ### 1. Install VirtualBox